 Laws 2021, Chapter 234 contains all the provisions in this section.
 The FY 2022 budget 3-year plan assumed a General Fund revenue impact of \$200 million in FY 2023 and \$300 million in FY 2024 related to Chapter 234.
-The JLBC Staff estimated the General Fund impact of this legislation will be \$34.2 million once the market for the authorized games becomes more fully operational.
-The JLBC Staff estimate reflects the event wagering and fantasy sports contest license and privilege fee revenue described above, along with revenue from the Lottery keno and mobile draw games authorized in the legislation.
+At the time of enactment, the JLBC Staff estimated that the General Fund impact of this legislation would be \$34.2 million once the market for the authorized games becomes more fully operational.
+The JLBC Staff estimate reflected the event wagering and fantasy sports contest license and privilege fee revenue described above, along with revenue from the Lottery keno and mobile draw games authorized in the legislation.